Vanimiaou/MOT-cloud-fit/README.md

 # MOT-cloud-fit
-interfacing FLIR cam + 2D gaussian fit + display number of atoms
+This script interface FLIR FL3 USB camera, get the image and fit it with a 2D Gaussian to estimate the number of atoms in a MOT cloud, and displayed this number and fit with each image.
+This helps to visualize and optimize the alignment and other parameters of the MOT